 CDW excess is a maximum amount to which the hirer may be liable in the event of damage caused to the rental vehicle during the hire period.
 The excess amount would usually be charged in the event of unrecovered theft of the vehicle.

 Terms such as "zero excess", "fully inclusive", "inclusive no excess" and "no excess" when applied to CDW insurance generally refer to an insurance policy where the hirer of the vehicle has no excess liability if accidental damage occurs to the rental vehicle.
 If the vehicle is involved in an accident, is scratched or dented, the hirer does not have to pay towards the costs of repairing the vehicle.

 All rental companies provide basic CDW cover (it is required by law in most European countries), but in some cases there will be a CDW excess amount which must be paid by the hirer of the vehicle in the event of it being damaged or stolen.

 The CDW excess amount to which the hirer of the rental vehicle may be liable is usually proportionate to the value of the rental vehicle - smaller cars will typically have an excess of a few hundred Euros, whereas with larger vehicles the excess figure can be over a thousand Euros.

 The cheapest rental car deals often have the highest CDW excess figure, so it is worth checking the rental terms carefully before you hire the vehicle.

-Depending on the insurance policy there will often be some items excluded from the CDW cover such as loss of keys, and damage to tyres, glass and to the interior of the vehicle.
+Depending on the insurance policy there will usually be items excluded from the basic CDW cover such as loss of keys, and damage to the tyres, glass, undercarriage and to the interior of the vehicle.
 This is standard with most rental companies.